• Share this on:

 • Develop separate lines of functional products, using your specific materials and techniques.
 For instance, manufacturers offering wooden figurines can add wooden doorknobs in decorative shapes.

-Sustainability: A more sustainable value chain
+Sustainability: Towards a more sustainable value chain

 Preserving cultural heritage